MultiCam: Australia

 The fabric for the AMCU, the MMPU, and the GPU are produced in Australia by Bruck Textiles Pty Ltd.

 Canada

-In 2021, a CADPAT variant based on the MultiCam pattern, called "multi-terrain pattern" or simply "MT," was announced as the replacement the TW and AR patterns.
+In 2021, a CADPAT variant similar to the MultiCam pattern, called "multi-terrain pattern" or simply "MT," was announced as the replacement the TW and AR patterns.

 The rollout began in February 2024 for high-readiness units first; and scheduled to fully replace all older variant of CADPAT by 2026.